ni/nimi-python/docs/nidcpower/class.rst

         .. note:: This property is not supported by all devices.
 Refer to Supported Properties by Device topic.

-        .. tip:: This property can be set/get to specific channels within your nidcpower.Session object.
-Use Python index notation on the repeated capabilities container `channels` to specify a subset.
+        .. tip:: This property can be set/get to specific channels within your :py:class:`nidcpower.Session` object.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

-            Example: `my_session.channels[ ... ].active_advanced_sequence_step`,
+            Example: :py:attr:`my_session.channels[ ... ].active_advanced_sequence_step`

-            To set/get on all, you can call the property directly on the nidcpower.Session:
+            To set/get on all channels, you can call the property directly on the :py:class:`nidcpower.Session`.

-            `my_session.active_advanced_sequence_step`.
+            Example: :py:attr:`my_session.active_advanced_sequence_step`

         The following table lists the characteristics of this property.